-•Must have the willingness to work, attend classes, and maintain proper conduct.

-•Must be able to work with a wide variety of people.

-•Must have a good attitude.

-•Must be able to work at high levels and in confined spaces.
+- Must have the willingness to work, attend classes, and maintain proper conduct. - Must be in good physical condition. - Must be able to work with a wide variety of people. - · Must have a good attitude. - Must be able to work at high levels and in confined spaces.

-•Complete Application.
+- Complete Application.
 (Applications are available once a year.
-Call for exact dates.) •Return all required documentation within 30 days.
+Call for exact dates.)

+- Return all required documentation within 30 days.

-•Take and pass the National Aptitude test.
+- Take and pass the National Aptitude test.

-•Take an oral interview.
+- Take an oral interview.

-•Take and pass a drug test.
+- Take and pass a drug test.

-•Take and pass a physical exam.
+- Take and pass a physical exam.

-•Applicants who complete the application, submit the required documents, pass the aptitude test and complete their oral interview are placed on a two year eligibility list according to their scores.
+- Applicants who complete the application, submit the required documents, pass the aptitude test and complete their oral interview are placed on a two year eligibility list according to their scores.